Trussville, AL Demographics

 A map of Trussville's Population by Race

-Of the 593 places in Alabama, Trussville is the 22nd most populous.
+Trussville is ranked the 23rd most populous place in Alabama, out of 594 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Trussville was ranked the 22nd most populous place in the 2020 Census.

 Trussville's White Population